 The Trouble With Pure Performance

 The jersey isn’t quite as good.
 It’s comfortable, lightweight, well constructed and feels like a premium jersey, but the faded plum colour is an odd choice - I don’t mind it, but I don’t love it either.
-The textured shoulders and sleeves are a nice detail that matches the textured shorts nicely.
+The textured shoulders and sleeves are a nice detail that matches the textured shorts, and ties the kit together as a set.
 Again, this surface texturing is, as far as I’m aware, there to create turbulence in the airflow and reduce the aerodynamic drag of the kit.
 I’ve not got any data to support the effectiveness of this, but it’s detail you can see a lot of on professional cycling kit these days, so there’s likely something to it (even if it’s most likely a reasonably marginal gain).
 I’m not a fan of the neckline - I appreciate this jersey is designed to fit best when in an aggressive cycling position, so the neckline is rather like that on a speedsuit, but I think it makes the jersey look like one of those muscle fit t-shirts you see on Love Island (that’s a guess - I’ve never seen Love Island), which isn’t a good look in my opinion.
 Scott might argue that from a pure performance point of view, this neckline prevents any bunching of excess fabric, but it’s not to my taste.

 All things considered, this is a great set of cycling kit, clearly made with optimum racing performance in mind, but for your average consumer there are a few compromises you have to make for those performance gains, that lessen the appeal for general road riding.

 What do you think of SCOTT’s latest kit - do you like the colour of the jersey?
 Are three rear pockets better than two, or is two enough?
 Are the compromises in aesthetics worth it for the potential performance gains?
 Leave a comment below and let me know what you think.